Last Updated on February 7, 2023 by Matt

 However… the wheel is actually both hard and it has small tough bumps.
 That does hurt your thumb after a while, and it requires it to get a little hardened.
 It is an area that I can see easily improved, probably by using some rubbery material.

-Also, while it is a brilliant solution that gives you an easy way to control both acceleration and braking, it does take a little getting-used-to.
+Also, while it is a brilliant solution that gives you an easy way to control both acceleration and braking, it does take a little getting.
 The wheel is somewhat sensitive, which is a good thing in the long run, but not exactly beginner-friendly.
-Learning how to smoothly speed up and slow down may take you a few hours.
+Learning how to speed up and slow down may take you a few hours.

 Mobile app

 The app is probably the biggest weakness of this product at the moment.
-It’s strange to me how a company can produce an innovative, ground-breaking product as this scooter and fail to provide a decent app for it.
+It’s strange to me how a company can produce an innovative, ground-breaking product like this scooter and fail to provide a decent app for it.

 I have the iPhone app, and there’s also an Android one too.